thomasmcquillan/the-bakers-crumbs/README.md

 Or, simply click “Download ZIP” to download a compressed file containing a clone of the repository that you can decompress and access locally using your preferred code editor.

+## Connecting Application to MongoDB

+    The project must be connected to MongoDB to access the database containing recipe and user collection records.
+We connect as follows:

+1. Log in to my MongoDB user account.
+2. Within the 'clusters' tab, click on "Connect".
+3. Select 'Connect your application".
+4. For 'DRIVER' select 'Python' and for 'VERSION' select '3.6 or later'.
+5. Copy the provided connection string and paste it in the env.py file, making sure to edit it to include my 'dbname' and user <password>.
+6. Create an instance of PyMongo, into which we pass the application: "mongo = PyMongo(app)".

+## Deploying to Heroku

+Before the application can be deployed to Heroku, we need to provide a couple of files.
+The first, 'requirements.txt' will contain a list of dependencies the application needs to run.
+This can be created with the following command:

+       pip3 freeze --local > requirements.txt

+Secondly, a file named 'Procfile' (no extension) specifies the commands that are executed by the app on startup.
+This is created with the command below:

+        echo web: python app.py > Procfile

+## To deploy app to Heroku:

+1. Navigate to [Heroku](https://www.heroku.com/) and sign in.
+2. On the dashboard select 'New', followed by "Create new app".
+3. Add a name for the app.
+4. For 'Choose a region' I selected Europe.
+5. Click 'Create app'.
+6. Under the 'Deploy' tab, select 'GitHub - Connect to GitHub' for deployment method.
+7. Navigate to 'Settings' tab and click 'Reveal Config Vars'.
+8. Add config variables to Heroku.
+9. Returning to 'Deploy' tab, select 'Enable Automatic Deploys' with Master Branch selected from drop-down menu.
+10. Next click on 'Deploy Branch', selecting 'master'.
+11. The site is now deployed and will automatically re-deploy whenever changes are made and pushed to GitHub.